mattissf/highlighter/README.md

 # Highlighter

-Highlights words in a stream
+When you only want to highlight words in a stream (and not grep or filter anything), this tool is for you.

 ## Installation